The Administration Committee hears requests from students and faculty for exceptions to academic policies.

 Waiver of senior year in residence

-A petition is needed with a brief explanation of the request, statement of support from the adviser, and a degree audit (found on the Registrar’s Web site under “forms”). http://www.middlebury.edu/media/view/221401/original/Degree_Audit_Major.pdf
+A petition is needed with a brief explanation of the request, statement of support from the adviser, approval from the Commons Dean and a degree audit (found on the Registrar’s Web site under “forms”). http://www.middlebury.edu/media/view/221401/original/Degree_Audit_Major.pdf

 Late transfer of AP credits

 An official score report is needed from the College Board, accompanied by a brief petition.
 There is a $50 late fee charged.

 • The deadline for applying for Special Student status for the spring semester is November 15, and for the fall semester is March 15.

 • Requests to add a course must be submitted by the end of the second week of classes in the fall or spring semester.

 • Requests to drop a course must be submitted by the end of the fifth week of classes in the fall or spring semester.

 • For winter term, the deadline to add or drop a course is the end of the 3rd day of classes.